 Using the population of hospitalized Mexican patients testing positive for COVID-19 who were age 45 and older as our cohort along with information on expected mortality in the general population aged 45 and older in 2020, we estimated disease-specific (λDis) and background hazards for sex and age (λSA) over a 50 day follow-up period from time of diagnosis.
 To do so, we employed modified versions of functions from the relsurv10 package in R. These estimates allowed us to calculate daily disease-specific and background mortality probabilities by age group and sex assuming an exponential distribution of the hazard rate at a specific time:

-Pdie=1-exp- λDis

-PdieOther Causes=1-exp⁡(- λSA)
+P(Die)=1-exp- λOvall

+PDie from CovidDie= PDie*λDisλDis+λSA )

+PDie of other causesDie= PDie*λSAλDis+λSA )

 We then incorporated these outputs into a decision-analytic microsimulation model which follows individuals infected with COVID-19 in Mexico for 50 days.
 The model also evaluates alternative treatment strategies by incorporating the effects of treatments that have demonstrated mortality reductions for people with Covid-19: Dexamethasone11, Remdesivir12 and Remdesivir with Baricitinib13.
 The HRCT of these treatments was applied to obtain the COVID-19 specific death probabilities under the effect of different drugs:

 λDis with Dexa= exp⁡(log⁡(λDis)+log⁡(HRCTDexa))

 λDis with Remd= exp⁡(log⁡(λDis)+log⁡(HRCTRemd))

-λDis with Remd and Bari= exp⁡(logλDis with Remd+logHRCTRemd and Bari ) *

-In this case, since the hazard ratio is reported comparing a group treated with Remdesivir with another treated with Remdesivir and Baricitinib, the effect of Baricitinib is added to λDis with Remd.
+Because the hazard ratio for Remdesivir and Baricitinib is reported in comparison to a group treated with Remdesivir, the effect of Baricitinib is applied to λDis with Remd which is computed as defined above. λDis with Remd and Bari= exp⁡(logλDis with Remd+logHRCTRemd and Bari ) *

 PdieCov with Dexa=1-exp- λDis with Dexa

 PdieCov with Remd=1-exp- λDis with Remd